-Maghull high School will maintain, keep and storing records, where a concern about a child has been identified in accordance with statutory guidance in KCSiE 2024.
+Our school will maintain, keep and storing records, where a concern about a child has been identified in accordance with statutory guidance in KCSiE 2023.

-Maghull high will ensure all our files will be available for external scrutiny, for example by a regulatory agency or because of a serious case review or audit.
+Our school will ensure all our files will be available for external scrutiny, for example by a regulatory agency or because of a serious case review or audit.